ReactTraining/react-workshop/courses/core-v2/overview.md

 - ✅ Context with Custom Providers/Consumers
 - ✅ Efficiencies for real time updates
 - ✅ Use `react-query` to cache results from API requests

+## 10 - Testing

+- ✅ Using Jest with React Testing Library and ReactDOM Test Utils
+- ✅ Testing Approaches - Test the way the user interacts with the UI
+- ✅ Mocking